 Borrowing privileges are available to the following groups:

-The following books do not circulate: materials on the first floor of the library (state materials, reporters, etc.), loose leaf materials, and serials.
+The following books do not circulate: some materials on the first floor of the library (state materials, reporters, etc.), loose leaf materials, and serials.
 If you are unsure if the item you want circulates, please take it to the circulation desk and they will check for you.

 There are three ways to renew general collection* books: